Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2022.

 Read the full review: Audio Pro Addon T3

 The JBL Xtreme 2's boombox design has fun and excitement written all over it.
-The rugged, IPX7 waterproof exterior, 15 hour battery life and ability to charge your phone from its USB port mean it's a great option for the beach.
+The rugged, IPX7 waterproof exterior, 15 hour battery life and ability to charge your phone from its USB port mean it's a great option for the beach – and you'll probably find deals on this model thanks to the arrival of the latest iteration, the Xtreme 3 (above).

-Wireless features have been stripped-back, though.
+Wireless features have been stripped-back here, though.
 There's no wi-fi, so you can't stream from Spotify.
 And it won’t let you talk to Alexa or Google Assistant, just set a button to activate them in the manner of an earphone’s in-line remote.

 JBL Connect+ is the most unusual feature on this otherwise standard Bluetooth speaker.
-It lets you link up to 100 JBL speakers, to make the equivalent of a nightclub PA in your home.
+It lets you link up to 100 JBL Connect+-enabled speakers, to make the equivalent of a nightclub PA in your home.
+Do note though: this isn't compatible with JBL's newer PartyBoost daisy-chaining feature.

 There's plenty of boom to the sound, but we're not talking ridiculous levels.
 That deep powerful bass is also nicely controlled too.
 Mids are of a high quality and highs show more clarity than you traditionally get from such a product.
 For the money, the JBL Xtreme 2 is brilliantly balanced Bluetooth speaker.